O-Thadd/HNGMobileTask2/README.md

 With the alternative resource provisioning, app features such as multi language, adaptive layout, dark mode are made possible.
 By providing alternative resources, the android system is able to run in various modes.
 In addition to the defaults, alternative layouts were provided for 3 other screen orientations or sizes, 2 alternative strings sets for German and French, as well as other details such as colour and drawables(pictures, vectors) for dark theme.

 ## Design
 Inspiration was drawn from browsing various designs online.
 With my little background in graphic design I prepared some of the pictures and icons I used myself.

 In medium display or portrait layout mode, the picture and a brief info is displayed.
 Details are accessed via the bottom buttons.
 The buttons bring up the dialog with the respective details.
 In landscape or large display layout mode, the app is displayed on two 'panes'.
 One pane showing the picture and brief info, the other pane showing a scrollable (if screen real estate demand) list of details.

 ## Libraries
 No third party libraries were used.
-Libraries and api's used are all stock android.
-As already outlined in *Codebase description* above.
+Libraries and api's used are all stock android, as already outlined in *Codebase description* above.

 ## Future Features
 With more time, some other features to implement include: